 How to Knit short courses for Beginners and Improvers

-I’m running my popular How to Knit short courses in November this year and January next year.
+I’m running my popular How to Knit short courses in May and June this year.
 Let me tell you about them.

 When do the How to Knit courses take place?

-When you book any of my knit short courses, taking place from September 2019, you will be able to choose the dates for each class.
+When you book a short course you can choose the dates for each of your classes.
 If you would like to book one course (either beginners or improvers) you select three of the possible seven dates.
 After you book, I’ll email you to find out whether you are a beginner or improver.
 If you would like to book both courses you select six of the seven dates.
 There are five places in each class.

 Recently, a few people have only been able to attend two out of three classes for a course, so I’m hoping that allowing you to choose the dates for your classes will mean that you will be able to come to all of them.
 If you find you cannot attend one class you may be able to change to another provided there is a place.
 And if you would like an extra session, that may also be possible.
 Or if you did the beginners’ course a while ago, you may be able to book a refresher class before you start the improvers’ course.